 If you make a purchase, I'll earn a small fee at no extra cost to you.

 Quickly freeze green beans without blanching!
 These easy instructions save you time and give you green beans with the best color, texture, and nutrition.

-This is a wonderful problem that most of us gardeners have experienced.
-Your green beans start producing and you’re enjoying them with dinner every few days.
+If you have a patch of green beans, you know how it goes: they start producing and you’re enjoying them with dinner every few days.
 Then before you know it, every single plant is loaded with beans and you have more of them than you can eat!